Reviews You Can Rely On

 Catch and Bite

-Like all active assist braking devices, the Vergo works by using friction created by the rope to rotate a cam inside the device that pinches the rope, holding it firmly in place.
+Rather than using a rotating cam inside the device to pinch the rope, as most active brake-assist devices do, the Vergo uses passive geometry to rotate the device around the carabiner clip point to add friction to stop a fall.
 We found this action to work extremely effectively.
 Unlike the Petzl GriGris, it does not have a spring inside the cam that works against the rope friction, so if anything, the Vergo is a bit grabbier and slightly quicker to lock up when pulled tight.
 For this same reason, it doesn't take virtually any time or give any slip when locking up, so you may want to adjust your belay style slightly (jump or slack) to allow for a more dynamic catch in certain situations.

-trango vergo - when the climber falls, the vergo locks up like this, with the rope...
+trango vergo - when the climber falls, the vergo locks up as the device rotates...

-When the climber falls, the Vergo locks up like this, with the rope being trapped inside by a cam that pinches it.
-It is important to keep the brake hand on the rope, although a very light grip will do, as the device effectively locks up for you.
+When the climber falls, the Vergo locks up as the device rotates around the carabiner clip point.
+A very light grip on the brake strand will do, as the device effectively locks up when weighted.

-One drawback of the Vergo compared to the new versions of the GriGris is that it can only be used with ropes down to 8.9mm, which may seem really thin, but is not as thin as the 8.5mm Beal Opera, currently the thinnest single rope on the market.
-Also, the device needs to be clipped to the harness in the opposite direction than most belay devices, with the brake strand closer to the belayer's chest and the climber strand further away and is then rotated sideways for use while lead belaying.
+One drawback of the Vergo compared to the new versions of the GriGris is that it can only be used with ropes down to 8.9mm, while single ropes can get as skinny at 8.5mm.
+Also, the device needs to be clipped to the harness in the opposite direction than most belay devices, with the brake strand closer to the belayer's chest and the climber's strand further away.
 This orientation ensures maximum friction due to angles of pull when a climber falls, but if you clip it to your harness the wrong way (easy for those not acquainted with the device to do), there is less friction, and skinny ropes may slip through without a firm grip on the brake hand.

-Of critical importance with the Vergo is clipping it in the properly oriented way to the harness.
-To help, Trango has printed this instruction on the device.
-Before the leader heads up, check that this arrow doesn indeed point left, as it is here, which means that the device is oriented correctly.
-This way is confusing because it may seem backwards compared to a GriGri.
+To help orient the device correctly, Trango has printed this instruction on the Vergo.
+Before the leader climbs, check that this arrow indeed points left, which means that the device is oriented correctly.

 Lowering and Rappelling